807502278/ComfyUI-3D-MeshTool/README.md

 - `Model Editing`
     - ✅ `UV decomposition (xatlas)`
     - ✅ `Automatic vertex normals`
+    - 🟩 `Support for the UV channel of obj`
+    - 🟩 `Group support for ply`
     - 🟩 `UV remap`
     - 🟩 `Restore normalized vertices to their original state`
     - 🟩 `High-poly to low-poly texture/bump baking, AO baking` (attempt to convert Blender's code to Comfyui)